NARESH-V/weather-app-mcp/README.md

 #### 2. LLM-Powered Interactive Client

-Use natural language queries with AI (OpenAI GPT or Anthropic Claude).
+Use natural language queries with AI (OpenAI GPT, Anthropic Claude, or AWS Bedrock).
 The LLM client automatically understands your questions, selects the right tools, and provides conversational responses.

 **Prerequisites:**